Nagabhushand/Power-Amplifier/README.md

 Designed a harmonically tuned power amplifier that operates in S-Band frequencies with a gain of >10 dB.

-What you can find in the report :
+What you can find in this repo :
 1. Basic matching network,
 2.  harmonic matching network,
 3.  embedding transmission zero for narrow band application,